Wakefield Acceleration in a Jet from a Neutrino Driven Accretion Flow around a Black Hole: Neutrino spectrum of NDAF disk

 Assuming the disk is a blackbody source for neutrinos at each radius, the neutrino energy flux per unit energy interval per solid angle to be

 where $\varepsilon_{\nu}$ is the energy of neutrino, $T_{\nu}(\varpi)$ is the effective temperature of neutrino at each radius, and $\mu_\nu$ is the chemical potential of neutrinos.
 We derive $T_{\nu}(\varpi)$ by using the relation ${\cal F}_{\nu}(\varpi) = (7/8)a T^{4}_{\nu}(\varpi)$.
 Assuming that the chemical potential of neutrinos can be ignored, $\mu_{\nu}=0$ \citep{2007ApJ...662.1156K}, we compute the emergent luminosity of neutrino $L_\nu(\varepsilon_{\nu}) = 4\pi^{2}{\cal B}_\nu(\varepsilon_{\nu},T_\nu(\varpi))\varpi d\varpi$ as a function of the energy of neutrino and plot the spectra as shown in Figure \ref{fig:neutrino_spectrum}.
-The peak value of neutrino energy is $18.3~\mathrm{MeV}$ which is originated from the inner region of NDAF disks ($\varpi\lsim 10~r_\mathrm{s}$).
-It is higher than a peak neutrino energy expected from the standard supernova with a hot neutron star \citep{1987ApJ...318..288M}.
+The spectra extend more than $100~\mathrm{MeV}$ and the peak value of neutrino energy is $18.3~\mathrm{MeV}$, which is consistent with the previous estimation of NDAF disks \citep{2016PhRvD..93l3004L}.
+This peak emission, which is higher than a peak neutrino energy expected from the standard supernova with a hot neutron star \citep{1987ApJ...318..288M}, is originated from the inner region of NDAF disks ($\varpi\lsim 10~r_\mathrm{s}$).
 Since the higher neutrino energy becomes the larger neutrino cross-sections in water becomes \citep[e.g.,][]{2003PhLB..564...42S}, water Cherenkov detectors, like Super-Kamiokande (SK), could have more chance to detect neutrinos from NDAFs.